 In this continuing five-article series, I share insights and discoveries concerning website security and protecting against malicious attacks.
 In this third article, I discuss targeted, user-agent blacklisting and present an alternate approach to preventing site access for the most prevalent and malicious user agents.
 Subsequent articles will focus on key blacklist strategies designed to protect your site transparently, effectively, and efficiently.
 At the conclusion of the series, the five articles will culminate in the release of the next generation 3G Blacklist.

-Improving Site Security by Selectively Blocking Rogue User Agents
+Improving Security by Blocking Rogue User Agents

 Several months ago, while developing improved methods for protecting websites against malicious attacks, I decided to remove the Ultimate htaccess Blacklist from the Perishable Press domain.
 In its place, I have been using the 2G Blacklist, individual IP blocking, and an extremely concise selection of blacklisted user-agents.
 So far, this new, streamlined strategy has proven just as (if not more) effective as the previous “ultimate-blacklist” method.